ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 ## The New Explained What the Old Contained

-Before we can answer *how* to worship, we first need to know *how to read our Bibles*.
+But efore we begin to answer that question, we first need to know *how to read our Bibles*.

 The Bible is one story.
 The Old Testament gives us patterns, pictures, and shadows, while the New Testament reveals their meaning and fulfillment in Christ.